BobKoto/bob-site/index.md

         background-color: lightblue;
       }
 </style>
-### Site is in development and live at the same time.
+### I'm building and live at the same time.
 Enjoy looking around especially at the [Game Gallery](https://bobkoto.github.io/bob-site/image02).
 All links should work, and more to come.

 notes:
-- *this site does not ask for nor collect any info about visitors*
+- *this site does not track or ask for nor collect any info about visitors*
 - *RSS subscribe/Notification to inform you of content updates is not implemented but is under review*

 <script src="./scripts/main.js"></script>